How To Find the Base of Any Latin Noun (Easily!)

 FIFTH DECLENSION: rēs, reī becomes rēs, eī; so remove the -ēs.

-But for third declension, dictionaries will include the full genitive singular.
+But for third declension, dictionaries will usually include the full genitive singular.

 More Practice With 3rd Declension Nouns

-Since 3rd declension stems can be so weird, let’s do another quick exercise.
-Find the stems of the following four nouns.
+Since 3rd declension bases can be so weird, let’s do another quick exercise.
+Find the bases of the following four nouns.

 - nox, noctis